aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 23.7

+* Enhancement for many features of GridJS such as rendering controls, serverside saveback for combobox, ...etc.
+* Enhanced file format detection for some new formats such as visio file, OneNote package file.
+* Support XAdES signatures for CSharp X509Certificate2
+* Support to work in Blazor Web Assembly

 ## Aspose.Cells for .NET 23.6

 * Support to export and highlight revision logs